aahancharak/Data-Structures/README.md

 # Data-Structures-Assignment
-Personal repository for data structures assignment
+Personal repository for data structures and the assignments completed in the course